-Celebrate pi day in style with these fun educational pi day activities for kids where learning is just part of the fun!
+Celebrate pi day in style with these fun pi day activities for kids where learning is just part of the fun!
 Kids will love these creative ideas.

 Pi Day is March 14th!
 Pi Day is called Pi Day because the first three numbers of pi (3.14), are the same dates as March 14th.
 It’s a fun time to celebrate all things pi, and these pi day activities are super-fun STEM activities for elementary kids.

 Many elementary kids are just learning about pi and what it means, but what better way to learn than with hands-on activities?